bradfrost/atomic-design/chapter-3.md

 }
 ````````

-By overriding the default data, the `hero` headline now reads "Moving People" instead of "Lorem Ipsum".
-And instead of pointing to a grayscale for placement only (FPO) hero image, we're now pointing to a picture of Beyoncé located at "/images/hero_beyonce.jpg".
+By overriding the default data, the `hero` headline now reads "Moving People" instead of "Lorem Ipsum."
+And instead of pointing to a grayscale for-placement-only (FPO) hero image, we're now pointing to a picture of Beyoncé located at "/images/hero_beyonce.jpg".

 This process of establishing defaults for dynamic data then replacing it with page-specific content continues for each section of the website.
 In addition to replacing simple strings like headings, we can also dynamically set variables to `true` or `false`, loop through an array of items, and more.
 We can even dramatically alter the UI with just a few changes to a JSON file, which we'll talk about next.